 The longer you draw out your divorce proceedings, the more money it costs you and your ex-spouse.
 Remember that lawyers don’t work for free.

 Let’s go back to the case of Fournier and Power.
-Their divorce ultimately cost Power $400,000 in legal fees.
+Their cost of divorce was $400,000 in legal fees.
 He sold off many of his assets in order to fund the drawn-out legal battle.
 His ex-wife’s legal bills were just under half of that – approximately $150,000.
 She had to take a job paying $8.50 an hour simply to survive.

 Even if you have hundreds of thousands of dollars to spend, do you really want that money to be eaten up by legal fees?
 You might think that you’re hurting your ex-spouse by spending so much time in court, but you’re doing damage to your bank account at the same time.